-I was sitting in the waiting room at the pediatrician’s office with my son as a mom walked in with her little girl who was sobbing uncontrollably.
+Once, I was sitting in the waiting room at the pediatrician’s office with my son as a mom walked in with her little girl who was sobbing uncontrollably.
 “I don’t want to come here!
 I don’t want to see the doctor!” she screamed.
 The mom finally got her calmed down and said to the receptionist at the window, “She spent a lot of time in the hospital last year and freaks out every time we need to see a doctor now.”
 Edythe Park, MD, FAAP a pediatrician at Pediatric Associates in Ocala says that this type of occurrence is rather common.
-According to Dr. Park, there are three main reasons that children have anxiety leading up to an appointment:
+According to Dr. Park, there are three main reasons that children have anxiety leading up to an appointment that keeps them from having an A+ doctor visit.

 Dr. Park says that expectations play a huge role in how we perceive things.
 Many times children get anxious because they aren’t sure what to expect at a doctor visit.
 They often imagine something much worse than what is actually going to happen.